-This macro package is ready to be used with plain T_EX and IAT_EX under any Unix system (including Linux and Mac OS X) and Windows.
-With TeXtures on a MacIntosh running MacOS 9 or less, the macro file fig4tex.tex must be modified as explained in its header, in order to handle the postscript files correctly.
+This macro package is ready to be used with plain T_EX and I^AT_EX under any Unix system (including Linux and Mac OS X) and Windows.

+Remark (probably no longer relevant): With TeXtures on a MacIntosh running MacOS 9 or less, the macro file fig4tex.tex must be modified as explained in its header, in order to handle the PostScript files correctly.